Matryoshka

 | `lattice_close` | Close the session and free memory |

-| `lattice_status` | Get session status and document info |
+| `lattice_status` | Get session status, document info, and memo usage |

-| `lattice_bindings` | Show current variable bindings |
+| `lattice_bindings` | Show current variable bindings and memo labels |

-| `lattice_reset` | Reset bindings but keep document loaded |
+| `lattice_reset` | Reset all bindings and memos but keep document loaded |

 | `lattice_help` | Get Nucleus command reference |